 you the opportunity to meet like-minded New School students and faculty before returning to campus in the fall for your second year.

-Global Immersion Tutorial II: Connecting to Diasporic Communities in NYC (1 credit) plus additional courses selected with the assistance of your advisor
+Global Immersion Seminar III: Connecting to Diasporic Communities in NYC (1 credit) plus additional courses selected with the assistance of your advisor

-You will be billed New School tuition for the fall 2017 and spring 2018 semesters as you normally would and can take with you any federal and institutional aid you have been awarded.
-In the spring 2018 semester, your New School tuition will also cover
+You will be billed New School tuition for the first, second, and third semesters as you normally would and can take with you any federal and institutional aid you have been awarded.
+In the second semester, your New School tuition will also cover

 your housing expenses in Costa Rica as well as two meals a day at no additional cost to you.